WARNING! TIS THE SEASON....

 Install and update security software.
 Make sure you have a firewall, antispyware, antivirus software, and browser security software on your home computer.

 Never give personal information to callers.
 Don't respond to phone messages that prompt you to call another telephone number about your account.
 Similarly, don't send account information via e-mail messages--they're not secure.
+Don't respond to unsolicited or strange emails.
 Use contact information you already have for the financial institutions with which you do business.

 Order your free credit reports.
 A regular review of your credit file may detect unauthorized accounts or other fraudulent activity.
 Go to www.annualcreditreport.com to order one free report per year from Equifax, TransUnion, and Experian.